fmichonneau/crepe-recipe/README.md

 ## Ingredients (for ~ 20 crêpes)

 * 300g of flour
-* 1 tablesppon of butter
+* 1 tablespoon of butter